Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentHash.md

-Pattern: Layout/IndentHash
+Pattern: Malformed hash indentation

 Issue: -

 ## Description

 This cops checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
-The other keys' indentations are handled by the AlignHash cop.

 By default, Hash literals that are arguments in a method call with parentheses, and where the opening curly brace of the hash is on the